p1atdev/sd-danbooru-tags-upsampler/README.md

 <img src="./images/screenshot-1.jpg" width="540px" alt="Scrennshot of this extension" />

-Open the `Danbooru Tags Upsampler` accordion and check the `Enable` checkbox to enable this extension.
+Open the `Danbooru Tags Upsampler` accordion and check the `Enabled` checkbox to enable this extension.

 Explanation of parameters: